Shapeways Content Policy and Notice Takedown Procedure

 - Shapeways does produce tools.

 - Shapeways does not produce guns, realistic gun replicas, or gun games (airsoft, paintball).
-This includes parts that make up guns or could be assembled into guns or realistic gun replicas.
+This includes parts that make up guns or could be assembled into guns or realistic gun replicas (including grips with integrated magazine wells.
 It also includes parts whose manufacture is specifically regulated such as silencers/suppressors.
 Parts are anything that are required for the gun to load and fire a projectile safely.
 Gun replicas longer than 10cm are likely to be flagged for additional review.
 Shapeways does not produce conversion kit parts for guns, gun replicas, or gun games.

 - Shapeways does not produce magazines for guns, gun replicas, or gun games.